GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

+> **Update** *As a result of the All Vessels v2 table, all AIS published event tables now have a new v2 version which should be used moving forward, `pipe_production_v20201001.published_events_fishing_v2`, until we switch to using pipeline 3.0, where all v2 published event tables will become the only maintained versions of the tables.
+The logic for the events themselves haven’t changed, but due to the change in how shiptype is determined in products, the published events tables have been re-run and ingested into products with the updated shtipetype designation.
+All example queries referencing published events tables should use the v2 versions of the tables.*

 Fishing Events is a GFW data product which groups AIS fishing positions together into events.
 In addition to grouping fishing positions together, the Fishing Events table also has a set of minimally restrictive rules applied to separate large fishing events and to remove fishing events considered to be likely noise.

 Fishing Events are displayed on vessel tracks in the Map.